-- 1. Your plan for publicizing and promoting the availability of eligible credits to taxpayers.
-We give additional consideration to organizations that have experience serving demographic groups or geographic regions that have historically had low rates of participation in eligible credits, including immigrant communities, limited English-speaking communities, senior communities, low-income communities, Greater Minnesota, Brooklyn Park, Brooklyn Center, North Minneapolis, Northeast Minneapolis, and Tribal Reservations in their plans.
-We also give additional consideration to organizations who publicize and promote in languages other than English, such as Spanish, Hmong, Oromo, Somali, etc. Up to 50 points - 2.
-Clear explanation of how grant funding will help you to publicize and promote the availability of eligible credits to taxpayers.
-Include clearly stated goals, and how you will reach these goals over the next two years, to promote the availability of eligible credits to taxpayers that have historically had low rates of participation claiming these eligible credits.
-This should include SMART goals (Specific, Measurable, Attainable, Realistic, Timely).
+Your plan for publicizing and promoting the availability of eligible Minnesota tax credits to taxpayers.
+We give additional consideration to organizations with experience serving demographic groups or geographic regions with historically low rates of participation in eligible credits.
+This includes: immigrant communities, limited English-speaking communities, senior communities, low-income communities, Tribal reservations, rural areas greater than 50 miles from a current free tax preparation site, Brooklyn Park, Brooklyn Center, North Minneapolis, and Northeast Minneapolis.
+We give additional consideration to organizations who publicize and promote in languages other than English, such as Spanish, Hmong, Oromo, Somali, and others. - Up to 50 points

+- 2. Clear explanation of how grant funding will help you to publicize and promote the availability of eligible Minnesota tax credits to taxpayers.
+Include clearly stated goals, and how you will reach these goals, to promote the availability of eligible Minnesota tax credits to taxpayers that have historically had low rates of participation claiming these eligible credits.
+This should include SMART goals: Specific, Measurable, Attainable, Realistic, and Timely.
 Up to 50 points - 3.
-Clear explanation in how your proposed budget helps you meet your goals to promote the availability of eligible credits to taxpayers over the next two years.
-This includes a detailed budget noting how you will spend grant funds for each fiscal year.
-Up to 20 points

-- 4. Your specific partnership efforts or plans to collaborate with other organizations (such as schools, government entities, and community-based non-profit or for-profit organizations) to promote the availability of eligible credits over the next two years.
+Clear explanation of how your proposed budget helps you meet your goals to promote the availability of eligible Minnesota tax credits to taxpayers.
+This includes a detailed budget noting how you will spend grant funds.
+Up to 20 points - 4.
+Your specific partnership efforts or plans to collaborate with other organizations (such as schools, government entities, Tribal governments, American Indian nonprofits, and community-based non-profit or for-profit organizations) to promote the availability of eligible Minnesota tax credits.
 Explain the roles and responsibilities of each collaborating organization, such as equipment, training assistance, advertising, or supplies.
-Include specific contributions your organization has provided and plans to provide to reach taxpayers that have historically had low rates of participation in claiming eligible credits.
-We give additional consideration if the partnered organizations serve demographic groups or geographic regions that have historically had low rates of participation in eligible credits, including immigrant communities, limited English-speaking communities, senior communities, low-income communities, Greater Minnesota, Brooklyn Park, Brooklyn Center, North Minneapolis, Northeast Minneapolis, and Tribal Reservations.
+Include specific contributions your organization has provided and plans to provide to reach taxpayers with historically low rates of participation in claiming eligible Minnesota tax credits.
+We give additional consideration if the partnered organizations serve demographic groups or geographic regions with historically low rates of participation in eligible credits, including immigrant communities, limited English-speaking communities, senior communities, low-income communities, Tribal reservations, rural areas greater than 50 miles from a current free tax preparation site, Brooklyn Park, Brooklyn Center, North Minneapolis, and Northeast Minneapolis.
 Up to 15 points - 5.
-Your plan to serve taxpayers who need materials in languages other than English, including but not limited to Spanish, Hmong, Oromo, and Somali.
-Include any details about translating needed materials, whether done internally or through contractors.
+Your plan to serve taxpayers who need materials in languages other than English, not limited to Spanish, Hmong, Oromo, and Somali.
+Include details about translating needed materials, whether done internally or through contractors.
 Up to 15 points - 6.
 Identify the populations you plan to serve.
-We give additional consideration to organizations who serve individuals who speak limited or no English, have low income, are age 60 or older, or have historically low rates of participation in eligible credits.
+We give additional consideration to organizations who serve individuals who speak limited or no English, have low income, are age 60 or older, are American Indian, or have historically low rates of participation in eligible credits.
 Up to 20 points